 When to Fertilize

-To prevent chemical burns to roots, the soil around any plant should be moist before you feed.
+To prevent chemical burns to roots, the soil around any plant should be moist before you apply the fertilizer.
 If the weather has been dry, water the shrub well the day before you plan to fertilize.
 After applying a granular fertilizer, water again to move the fertilizer down into the soil.
 Always follow the package directions carefully for the correct amount of product to use.
 With fertilizer, more is not better.

 If you're getting lots of leaf growth but few flowers, the shrub is either not getting enough sunlight or it's getting too much nitrogen.
 Make sure that lawn fertilizer is not being applied over the shrub's root zone.